London Metal Exchange CEO expects bid vote approval

 "It's a board recommendation and we wouldn't have recommended something we weren't confident about.
 But it doesn't mean it's a done deal.
 We have to get out there and talk to shareholders."

-Hong Kong Exchanges and Clearing (HKEx) said on June 15 it had agreed to pay 1.4 billion pounds.
+Hong Kong Exchanges and Clearing (HKEx) said on June 15 it had agreed to pay 1.4 billion pounds ($2.2 billion) to buy the 135-year-old LME.

 The LME board unanimously backed the bid but the deal is still subject to approval by LME shareholders.